-"Yeah," Cooper said as he turned his back to the group, "I got that, too."
+Cooper turned his back to the group again.
+"Yeah, I got that, too."

-Vivian sighed and looked up at Cooper, "Is it because we went through what we did, or is it what it is?"
+Vivian sighed and looked up at Cooper.
+"Is it because we went through what we did, or is it what it is?"

 Vivian nodded as Lane walked up.

-Several National Parks buildings were broken into in the area.
-It appears to be eco-terrorists by the evidence left at the scene.
+The agent in charge then called everyone to their seats.
+He began to explain several National Parks buildings were broken into in the area.
+By all outward appearances, it seemed to be Eco-terrorists by the evidence left at the scene.

 The officers were sworn in as temporary federal agents and divided among the agents.

-The trip was quiet for a while when Nate spoke up, "I hear you two are an item now?"
+The trip was quiet for a while when Nate spoke up.
+"I hear you two are an item now?"